American Sexual Health Association: History

 In 1913, at a conference in Buffalo, New York, with the advice of John D. Rockefeller Jr., two social hygiene associations, the American Vigilance Association and the American Federation for Sex Hygiene, dedicated to fighting prostitution and venereal disease, joined to form the American Social Hygiene Association.
 In 1914, ASHA established its national headquarters in New York City.
 Founders and supporters included Charles Eliot, president of Harvard University; Jane Addams of Chicago's Hull House; Edward Keyes Jr., M.D.; Dr. Thomas N. Hepburn, leader of the Connecticut social hygiene movement; Grace Dodge, philanthropist; John D. Rockefeller Jr., initial financial contributor; and Dr. William Freeman Snow, Stanford University professor and secretary of the California State Board of Health.

 World War I

-ASHA's early worked focused on education and awareness efforts within the armed forces.
+ASHA's early work focused on education and awareness efforts within the armed forces.
 ASHA worked with the US War Department during World War I when VD occurrences surged among soldiers.
 Their efforts included educating soldiers about venereal diseases and their transmission and attempting to eliminate prostitution, which was believed to be the primary vehicle for VD transmission among the armed forces.
 ASHA was successful in shutting down many of the prostitution rings that traditionally surrounded military bases.
 Due to its contribution to the war effort, ASHA gained national attention and succeeded in creating public awareness of VD.